A crossed cheque with the inscription 'not negotiable...

 A crossed cheque is a cheque that can only be paid into the bank account of the payee, and cannot be cashed directly at the counter of the bank.
 The effect of crossing a cheque ‘not negotiable’ is to warn the transferee (the payee in this case) that his or her title is subject to all prior defects in the title.
 Since cheques are only issued to current account holders it's safe to say that the money will have to be paid to the current account of the payee

-Which of the following is a demerit of advertising? ...
+Which of the following is not feature of a department store? ...